sematext/docs/docs/integration/kubernetes.md

-For those looking for a more hands-on approach, there’s a manual installation procedure with `kubectl` detailed [here](https://sematext.com/docs/agents/sematext-agent/kubernetes/installation/#manual-installation).
+For those looking for a more hands-on approach, there’s a [manual installation procedure](https://sematext.com/docs/agents/sematext-agent/kubernetes/installation/#manual-installation) with `kubectl`.

 ## Shipping Kubernetes logs to Sematext

-As you are well aware, logs in Kubernetes are a bit different than your run of the mill servers and virtual machines.

-When your application crashes on a traditional machine, it leaves behind a number of breadcrumbs, or logs as we call them.
-This is not the case with Kubernetes as every time a pod dies, gets evicted or deleted it will lose all the logs making it very difficult to figure out what caused the anomaly that led to the crash in the first place.
-This is where Sematext comes into play.
-It will help you understand what’s happening in your cluster as well as help you debug your issues in less time, without spending hours looking for the culprit.
+Due to it's nature, Kubernetes can be difficult to debug and without proper tooling this process will take a lot longer than it has too.
+Sematext helps you shed light on what caused the anomaly that led to the crash.